countertenor/mozart/README.md

   -v                  (prints verbosely, useful for debugging) -d, --dry-run       (optional) shows what scripts will run, but does not run the scripts -n, --no-generate   (optional) do not generate bash scripts as part of execution, instead use the ones in generated folder.
 Useful for running local change to the scripts
-  -r, --re-run        (optional) re-run script from initial state, ignoring previously saved state
+  -p, --parallel      (optional) Run all scripts in parallel -r, --re-run        (optional) re-run script from initial state, ignoring previously saved state

 ```